SergeyUsok/TicTacToe/README.md

 # TicTacToe
+App was written with educational purposes.
 TicTacToe game with Console and WPF clients.
-You play with varoius AI player types and even make 2 AI play against each other
+You can play with varoius AI player types and even make 2 AI play against each other